lizhanmit/learning-notes/kafka-note/kafka-note.md

 ![consumers-in-separate-groups.png](img/consumers-in-separate-groups.png)

+#### Consumer Failure

 When a consumer fails or leaves a group, the partitions that need to be read are re-assigned.
 An existing consumer will take the place of reading a partition that was being read with the consumer that dropped out of the group.

 ![consumers-in-a-group.png](img/consumers-in-a-group.png)

+One way a consumer can drop out of a group is by failure to send a heartbeat to the GroupCoordinator.
+Failure to send these heartbeats can happen in a couple of ways:

+- Stop the consumer client by either termination of the process or failure due to a fatal exception.
+- If taking longer time than the setting of `max.poll.interval.ms`to process messages.

+#### More Consumers than Partitions

 If there are more consumers in a group than the number of partitions, then some consumers will be idle.
 This makes sense in some instances, e.g. you might want to make sure that a similar rate of consumption will occur if a consumer dies unexpectedly.
 In other words, you want to make sure a consumer is ready to handle a partition in case of a failure.

+#### Consumer Rebalance

+**NOTE**: During a rebalance, consumption is paused. **Adding and losing consumer from a group are all key details to watch** and make sure that your leaders are not being rebalanced across clients and repeatedly causing pauses in your consumption.

 #### Group Coordinator